All Episodes

 To me, Ted Cruz is taking heat because he's standing by the conservative principles he believes in.

-Greg Abbott is far and away better than Beto O'Rourke, who shouldn't be a candidate in my opinion for dog catcher.
+Greg Abbott is far and away better than Beto O'Rourke, who shouldn't be a candidate, in my opinion, for dog catcher.

-But I think listen, I'm not saying that Greg Abbott is perfect.
+Listen, I'm not saying that Greg Abbott is perfect.

-I think he's done a good job as governor, which is why he won by double digits in his re-election.
+I think he's done a good job as governor, which is why he won by double digits in his reelection.

-Let me let me let me let me let me let me concede a point to you.
+Let me concede a point to you.

-There are there is a battle between the establishment wing of the Republican Party and the more conservative wing of the Republican Party, the America First Wing, the Make America Great Wing, if you will.
+There is a battle between the establishment wing of the Republican Party and the more conservative wing of the Republican Party, the America First Wing, the Make America Great Wing, if you will.

-Uh that is real.
+That is real.

-That's not fake, that's not phony.
+That's not phony.

-Um, but there are certain fundamentals that both sides, at least on paper, say they agree with.
+But there are certain fundamentals that both sides, at least on paper, say they agree with.

-Uh another one would be the belief in law and order and safety and security.
+Another one would be the belief in law and order and safety and security.

 Most Republicans I know want school choice.

-Uh most want uh conservatives on the bench.
+Most want conservatives on the bench.

-So there there are enough there's enough low hanging fruit.
+So there's enough low-hanging fruit.

-There's enough 90, 10, 80 20 issues that we can agree on.
+There's enough 90-10, 80-20 issues that we can agree on.

-It sounds like in a way you but you must point out that there are some things that you I in my opinion, no this is just my opinion.
+But I must point out that there are some things that you, in my opinion, this is just my opinion, but I think there's some things you can compromise on.

 I think there are some things that you can negotiate with.